 Crosby gets started on his next 1,000 points with another assist and the overtime goal that gives the Penguins a 4-3 win against the Jets at PPG Paints Arena.

-1937: New York Americans forward Nels Stewart scores the 272nd goal of his NHL career, passing Howie Morenz for the all-time lead.
+1937: Nels Stewart of the New York Americans scores the 272nd goal of his NHL career, passing Howie Morenz for the all-time lead.
 Stewart scores New York's only goal in a 2-1 loss to the Montreal Canadiens at Madison Square Garden.
 He retires after the 1939-40 season with 324 goals.

 Video: Alex Delvecchio was third member of 1,000-point club